The opportunity that's slipping away while you're building your career

 Are the leaders aligned?

 I had answers for work.
-At home?
-I was winging it.
+But what about at home?

-Most days felt like survival mode.
+Most days felt like survival mode, just trying to get from one day to the next.
 The routines were inconsistent.
 My relationship with my kids was good but could be deeper.
 And I knew I could have done more while they were still under my roof.

 That was the moment I realized something had to change.